Senator Omo-Agege delegates disrupt Buhari’s speech

 You will recall that Senator Omo-Agege allegedly led thugs into the national assembly complex to steal the Senate's mace.

-The lawmaker subsequently also arrested by the Police following the incident which occurred on April 18, 2018.
+The lawmaker was also subsequently arrested by the Police following the incident which occurred on April 18, 2018.

-Also, the security personnel attached to the outgoing APC Chairman, John Oyegun have clashed with the advanced security team of President Buhari.
+Also, the security personnel attached to the outgoing APC Chairman, John Oyegun have clashed with the advance security team of President Buhari.

-According Vanguard, Oyegun’s men, who arrived the venue around 2:00pm tried to force themselves and were resisted by the President’s advanced team, leading to a fight.
+According to Vanguard, Oyegun’s men, who arrived the venue around 2:00pm tried to force themselves and were resisted by the President’s advance team, leading to a fight.

 ALSO READ: Melaye calls APC national convention a joke he's happy to miss

-This prompted the other presidential details to come to the rescue of their personnel ad succeeded in pushing Oyegun’s men out of the venue, refusing them entry.
+This prompted the other presidential details to come to the rescue of their personnel and succeeded in pushing Oyegun’s men out of the venue, refusing them entry.

 Meanwhile, former Edo state governor, Adams Oshiomhole has been confirmed as the national chairman of the All Progressives Congress (APC).